Appleseed/learn/docs/portal/install/upgrade.rst

 * Download the latest stable release of `Appleseed Portal <https://github.com/appleseed/portal>`_.
 * Create a new Folder in your Web Server Directory for the new upgraded site
 	* Create a new Integrated application pool if using IIS Web Server
-	* Restore the backed up website to a new folder path on your web server.
+	* Restore the backed up website to this new folder
 * Configure IIS for a new website on a different port ( IE 81 )
 	* Make sure you have the proper .NET Framework for the build as it may have changed
 * Setup Permissions on the file system in your newly created dirctory